Delort: Montpellier star rates Ligue 1 the ‘most complete league’ in the world | Goal.com

 The forward was one of the standout players for Michel Der Zakarian’s men in the recently ended 2019-20 season.

-The striker scored 12 goals and provided three assists in 31 appearances for the Paillade across all competitions last campaign.
+The striker scored 12 goals and provided three assists in 31 appearances for the Paillade across all competitions in the last campaign.

 Delort was part of the Algerian squad that won the 2019 Africa Cup of Nations title in Egypt after he was drafted in as a late replacement for Haris Belkebla.